Fantom-foundation/go-lachesis/docs/design.rst

 which contains the actual data and is abstracted behind an interface.

 There are currently two implementations of the **Store** interface.
-The ``InmemStore`` uses a set of in-memory LRU caches which can be extended to persist stale items to disk and the size of the LRU caches is configurable.
+The ``InmemStore`` uses a set of in-memory caches which can be extended to persist stale items to disk and the size of the caches is configurable.
 The ``BadgerStore`` is a wrapper around this cache that also persists objects to a key-value store on disk.
 The database produced by the ``BadgerStore`` can be reused to bootstrap a node back to a specific state.